How To Become An Insurance Agent In Idaho

 How To Get Your Insurance License In Idaho

 The first step to get your insurance license in Idaho is to apply for your license.
 Apply for all of the lines of authority that you want to attain.

 The fee for an online application is $80.
 If you want to add a line of authority to your license later, there is no fee for amendment.

 The first step in getting an Idaho insurance license is passing your license exam.
 So why do we say the first step is pre-license education?
 The reason is simple.
 We want you to pass your test the first time you take it.
-These courses or study materials are not a required step in getting your insurance license in Idaho, but they are highly recommended.
+These courses or study materials are not a required step in getting your insurance license in Alaska, but they are highly recommended.

 Most applicants choose to take these courses online, as it fits their schedule better, but there are also in-person courses available.
 You should choose which format in which to take your courses based on your preferred method of learning.
 The goal isn't just to get the courses out of the way, it's to prepare you to pass your license exam on the first attempt.